 Taking care of leather covered furniture at home or in the office should be treated in almost the same manner.
 As mentioned, the leather will need periodic cleaning, but choosing when to recondition the material will depend solely on the environment the furniture is arranged in.
 Just remember to place the leather furniture in an area that isn’t close to a source of heat or intense light.
 These factors affect the material in much the same way as leather seats endure when roasting in the hot sun, except with one difference.
 An automobile isn’t always stationary.

 Whether in the vehicle or situated indoors, all types of leather upholstery require year-around protection from stains and spills.
 This step in leather care should be administered as soon as you acquire the product, and repeated once a month.
 And the best choice in protection are water and stain repellents.
 Offered in pump and aerosol spray only, these protectors are silicone free and are guaranteed not to darken leather.
+You can buy one of these from a discount auto parts store, including auto-zone, napa auto parts and advance auto parts using any of these coupons for an additional savings on any cleaning supplies you will need.

 If the color of the leather upholstery begins to fade, it’s better to allow the natural characteristics of age to show.
 Leather polishes and leather spray dyes have a tendency to nib off-on the wrong outfit at wrong time, no less! if you still wish to upgrade the color of your leather, any qualified upholsterer should be able to offer advice on the subject of color enhancement, as well as repair damaged seams or tears.